aaronk6/NEO-MoneyMoney/README.md

-# NEO-MoneyMoney (Antshares)
+# NEO-MoneyMoney

-Fetches amount and value of privately held NEO (Antshares) address via blockexplorer and returns it as a security.
+Fetches amount and value of privately held NEO address via neoscan.io and CoinGecko and returns it as a security.
 This can be also be used to track your cold storage.

 ![MoneyMoney screenshot with NEO Balance](Screens/neo-balance.png)